jacoduplessis/calendar/readme.md

 ### `month` [Integer]

+Along with `year` determines which month is displayed.

 Default: current month

 ### `year` [Integer]

+Along with `month` determines which month is displayed.

 Default: current year

 ### `escape` [Boolean]

 Whether to escape the `content` field of the event.
 Set to `false` if you need to display HTML in the modal.
+Needless to say, you need to sanitize user generated content server-side.

 Default: `true`